projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

 * PVMMIO_PPGTT_UPDATE = 0x10 - Use PVMMIO method to update the PPGTT table
   of guest.

-.. note:: This parameter works in both the Service OS and User OS, but changes to one will affect the other.
-For example, if either SOS or UOS disables the PVMMIO_PPGTT_UPDATE feature, this optimization will be disabled for both.
+.. note:: This parameter works in both the Service VM and User VM, but changes to one will affect the other.
+For example, if either Service VM or User VM disables the PVMMIO_PPGTT_UPDATE feature, this optimization will be disabled for both.